notmyvegetable/the-game-2018/README.md

 You are given an image (credential.png on the repo), which is obviously a qr code, and when you decode it you get something resembling a RSA public key and some RSA encrypted data (creds.txt on the repo).

-Seeing a RSA public key so tiny first thing that I thought of is to use an amazing tool for RSA key analysis in CTFs called [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool), and running it on the key and the *base64 decoded* message, it gives you the flag.
+Seeing a RSA public key so tiny first thing that I thought of is to use an amazing tool for RSA key analysis in CTFs called [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool), and running it on the key and the *base64 decoded* message, gives you the flag.

 ## 11th Level